kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

      )
    ```

-1. Complete the `payments` module by closing the module declation and create the table.
+1. Complete the `payments` module by closing the module declaration and create the table.

    ```pact
    )